Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Antimonium Tartaricum is an excellent remedy for asthma with rapid, short and difficult breathing as if gasping for air.
 The suffocation worsens on lying down, with a need to sit up.
 The cough is loose, there is excessive rattling and the lungs feel full of mucus.
 Mucus from the lungs comes out with much difficulty.
 Sometimes there is dizziness present along with cough.
 It gets better by lying on the right side and worse from cold and damp weather.

-When and How to Antimonium Tart?
+How to Antimonium Tart?

 4. Natrum Sulphuricum – For Asthma In Damp Weather